SherinBojappa/relora/README.md

 ```

 ### Notes on total batch size
-Currently the total batch size is set to 192 and per device batch size to 12 based  on max batch size supported on NVIDIA GeForce RTX 3090.
+Currently the total batch size is set to 128 and per device batch size to 8 based  on batch size supported on NVIDIA GeForce RTX 3090.
 The current total batch size and per device batch size are used to compute number of gradient accumulation steps - the above parameters support 2 and 8 gpus.

 ## To run ReLoRA on sst2:
 ```bash